 When not teaching, Patrick is engaged in many creative activities.
 He keeps a busy schedule as a freelance artist, session musician, and touring drummer.
 He has Performed, Recorded and Toured with many wonderful artists like Platinum selling artist Dean Davidson (Britny Fox, Love Saves the Day), Grammy Award winning producer John Rollo (Whitney Houston, Joe Cocker, Steely Dan, The Kinks) as well as Local Philly Blues Legend Georgie Bonds.
 Look for the PBS documentary "Georgie Bonds sings the Blues" featuring Patrick.

 Patrick has shared the stage with many diverse artists from Kansas to Mavis Staples to Run DMC.
-From playing Big Band Music in school to playing Progressive Rock with The Age of Reason; playing Stonesy Pop/Blues/Rock with The Zendogs to Down Home Blues with Legendary Georgie Bonds; playing R&B/Acid Jazz/Drum&Bass with The Bastard Sons of Jazz and Eastside Vibe to playing his first (real/and only) cover gig with NY based Party band MOJO; playing Pop/Rock/Metal/Dance/electronic with the crazy multi faceted TP World BC to Contemporary Country with Jaron Dean; playing Mainstream Pop/Rock with Dean Davidson as well as countless demos for Artists in all different Music Genres.
-"Its strange living and being based out of an area that is considered a Cover Band Haven and I only have one real cover band to my credit."
+From playing Big Band Music in school to playing Progressive Rock with The Age of Reason; playing Stonesy Pop/Blues/Rock with The Zendogs to Down Home Blues with Legendary Georgie Bonds; playing R&B/Acid Jazz/Drum&Bass with The Bastard Sons of Jazz and Eastside Vibe to playing covers with NY based Party band MOJO; playing Pop/Rock/Metal/Dance/electronic with the crazy multi faceted TP World BC to Contemporary Country with Jaron Dean; playing Mainstream Pop/Rock with Dean Davidson as well as countless demos for Artists in all different Music Genres.

 "I have always loved teaching.
 Whether it was teaching my friends how to play Hot for Teacher on the Desks in High School or teaching a 5 year old, who was excited about seeing a live band, on a table in a club on a break.
 In my thirties I felt a very strong desire and responsibility to properly Educate/re-educate our future Drummers (of All ages).
 A strong foundation including Basic reading, rudiments, techniques and history of the instrument.
 Attention on Musicality, Dynamics and learning different styles including a focus on the student's musical taste.
 Also helping out the Intermediate/Advanced drummer who maybe has felt stagnant in their drumming for some time but not sure why (usually a Technique issue) and where to go from there."